Welcome to today's edition of the Rush 24-7 podcast.

 I didn't get to any of that yesterday.

-I mentioned uh last week that I think we need to have separation of Earth and State, since uh global warming has become a religion.
+I mentioned last week that I think we need to have separation of earth and state since global warming has become a religion.

-I'm gonna build on that as the program unfolds today.
+I'm going to build on that as the program unfolds today.

 But last night, this is from the New York Times today.

-Uh, but it was before a crowd that packed the Celeste Bartos Forum at the New York Public Library's Beau Arts Headquarters on Fifth Avenue.
+Was a huge, well, I don't know what the capacity of the place was, but it was before a crowd that packed the Celeste Bartos Forum at the New York Public Library's Beau Arts headquarters on Fifth Avenue.

-And uh Mr. Hitchens said he realized that belief in God was uh something that a lot of people hold dear.
+And Mr. Hitchens said he realized that belief in God was something that a lot of people hold dear.

-The Reverend Sharpton in a jab at Mitt Romney and the Mormon religion, which uh Hitchens had criticized because it once endorsed racial segregation.
+The Reverend Sharpton, in a jab at Mitt Romney and the Mormon religion, which Hitchens had criticized because it once endorsed racial segregation, Sharpton said, as for the one Mormon running for office, those who really believe in God will defeat him anyway.

 He doesn't really believe in God.